 I am a blog ambassador for Lakeshore and am compensated for my work.
 I received product free of charge, but all thoughts and opinions are 100% mine.

 I may not be the best cook in town, but I’ve got my healthy snack game ON.
 My kids love raw veggies and hummus.
 Fruits are just a part of life for us, too (being that I’m a vegetarian, this comes easy).
 Many people do not get their fruits and vegetables per day causing them a lot of digestive discomfort, so it may be wise for them to take a supplement to help them, and this can be done by checking out gundry md reviews, as well as conducting their own health research.
 Veggies and fruits should always be a staple in people’s diets.
 So I thought it was funny when my kids asked me what carrots were made out of the other day!
 It was one of those preschool questions that made me giggle and reminded me to include some fun investigations on healthy foods in our lesson plans.
+As they get older they are going to need to understand the different foods out there and their impact on people’s bodies.
+We are constantly adapting to our surroundings and sometimes we can develop food sensitivities that we may have not had before which can stop us from getting nutrients, so they may grow up and have to look into taking Wholesale Maitake Capsules daily to support their diet.
+For now, I can only teach them as best I can and provide the support needed for them to live healthily.

 - Make-Your-Own Discovery Tubes from Lakeshore Learning